zolotarevandrew/my-learning-tracker/log.md

 Has method trim excess - Sets the capacity of this list to the size of the list (rounded up to nearest prime)

 https://github.com/zolotarevandrew/.net-internals/blob/main/DataStructuresInternals/HashSetInternal.cs

+**Pluses**:
+- I can create more optimized classes under .net;
+- I can search unnecessary boxing by ILDasm, to improve memory allocations.
+- I can create search with ignoring spaces by elastic search shingle token filter.

 [Log Index]